-You maybe reading this because you have just been taken into care.
-We are also in care which is why we have written this letter to you.
+You may be reading this because you have just been taken into care.
+We are also in care which is why we have written this letter.

 We’ve made a film for you to watch and we’ve written a guide to help you feel better about coming into care.

 There was a girl who went into care and hated it and then she realised it was the best for her.
 She got used to the carer and soon felt much happier.

 In care?
 Come and join one of our groups:

 Care2Listen: We are a group of young people in care that meet once a month to make sure that we have a voice and are listened to about things that matter to us.
 Recently, we’ve made a film for other children coming into care, we’ve given talks to social workers, we’ve helped design logos for our groups.

 The group is run in a fun way, you will get to meet other young people in care, it’s great for your CV, and there are opportunities to get involved in interviews, as well as winning competitions and vouchers.
 Fancy it?

 This is a fun group that meets once a month to take part in activities.
 We do all sorts like trampolining, football, pizza nights, cinema.
 Fancy it?